Topics >

 Employee Classification

-Updated to reflect increases to the minimum salaries for overtime-exempt executive, administrative and professional employees, effective July 1, 2025.
+Updated to reflect the 2026 annual inflation adjustments to the minimum salaries for executive employees, administrative employees and professional employees.

-Brightmine is not aware of any Georgia state law governing employee classification requirements for private employers.
+Brightmine is not aware of any Tennessee state law governing employee classification requirements for private employers.

-Brightmine is not aware of any Alabama state law governing employee classification requirements for private employers.
+Brightmine is not aware of any Mississippi state law governing employee classification requirements for private employers.

 HR guidance on complying with the FLSA and state employee classification requirements.